smhillin/kafka_essentials/single_kfka_install.md

     sudo apt-get install default-jre

-## Download and Install zookeeper
+## Download and Install Zookeeper

     sudo apt-get install zookeeperd

-see if zookeeper is running and stop if so
+See if zookeeper is running and stop

     sudo service zookeeper status